Alihashemiannejad/Alihashemiannejad/README.md

  </div>

-## :man_technologist: My name is Ali Hashemian Nejad (Mr. ALi Cyberi) and I'm interested in programming and graphic design
+## :man_technologist: My name is Ali Hashemian Nejad (ALi Cyberi) and I'm interested in programming and graphic design

 <br>